-Thigh Lift — Birmingham, Alabama Plastic Surgery
+Thigh Lift in Birmingham, Alabama

-If fitness and weight loss efforts have not achieved your goals for a body that is firmer, more youthful looking and more proportionate to your overall body image, a surgical thigh lift may be right for you.
+If fitness and weight loss efforts have not achieved your goals for a body that is firmer, more youthful-looking and more proportionate to your overall body image, a surgical lift may be right for you.

-Candidates for thigh lift are:
+In general, candidates for a thigh lift are:

 - People whose weight is relatively stable.

-- Healthy individuals who do not have medical conditions that can impair healing or increase risk of surgery.
+- Healthy people who do not have medical conditions that impair healing or increase surgical risks.

 - Medical conditions, drug allergies and medical treatments.

 - Use of current medications, vitamins, herbal supplements, alcohol, tobacco and drugs.

 - Evaluate your general health and any pre-existing health conditions or risk factors.